cloud-install/ansible-snyc-gitee/docs/else-faq.md

 #### Do I need to change the owner(group) for the files which I upload by SFTP?

-No, you don't need to change them because LAMP Image have change it automaticly
+No, you don't need to change them because LCMP Image have change it automaticly

 #### How can I reset my php.ini to return to the initial?
-Download the [php.ini](https://github.com/Websoft9/ansible-lamp/blob/master/roles/php/templates/php.ini) from Websoft9 LAMP project on Github, upload to Server and cover /ect/php.ini
+Download the [php.ini](https://github.com/Websoft9/ansible-lcmp/blob/master/roles/php/templates/php.ini) from Websoft9 LCMP project on Github, upload to Server and cover /ect/php.ini

-#### How to disable Apache Test Page?
+#### How to disable Caddy Test Page?

 Using the **#** to disable all the content in the file: */etc/httpd/conf.d/welcome.conf*, then restart service